Welcome to The Wandering Writer

 For many of us, all of the everyday barriers to creativity fall away when we travel.
 Something about walking unfamiliar streets, sleeping in an unfamiliar bed, seeing and tasting and smelling unfamiliar things, wakes me up, shakes me out of the creative slumber that too often accompanies routine.
 Wandering induces wondering, which is a beautiful state of being.

-Because 2021 was a year of no travel, in the early posts dipped into the past, particularly 2018 to early 2020, when my family traveled to 13 countries.
-(We were able to do this because European travel from Paris is easy and fairly inexpensive.)
+Because 2021 was a year of no travel, in the early posts dipped into the past, particularly 2018 to early 2020, when my family used our home base in Paris to travel as much as possible in Europe.
+(European travel from Paris is easy and fairly inexpensive.)
 I’ll also be examining the way new places and experiences inform my writing and the work of writers I admire.

 Years ago, I wrote a number of travel essays for Lonely Planet, the Travelers’ Tales anthologies, Telegraph, the Wall Street Journal, and other publications.
 Then I began concentrating on writing novels.
 As there was always a next book due to the publisher, I let my travel writing fall by the wayside, though I continued to keep journals when we traveled, just as a way to remember.
 When my family moved to Paris in 2018, I began blogging about expat life, with the intent of distilling daily life into short pieces that (I hope) convey the sometimes invigorating, often disorienting experience of being a stranger in a strange (and much romanticized) land.